-In the case of textbooks, the board will make the final decision after a recommendation from the superintendent.
-The criteria stated above for selection of instructional materials will also apply to the selection of textbooks.
-The superintendent may appoint licensed employees to assist in the selection of textbooks.
+In the case of textbooks, the board will make the final decision after receiving a recommendation from the Superintendent.
+The criteria stated above for selection of instructional materials will apply to the selection of textbooks.
+The superintendent may develop another means for the selection of textbooks.
+Textbooks are reviewed as needed and at least every 7 years.

-Gifts of instructional materials must meet these criteria stated above for the selection of instructional materials.
-The gift must be received in compliance with board policy 704.4, "Gifts - Grants - Bequests."
+Education materials gifted to the school district must meet the criteria established above.
+The gift must be received in compliance with board policy.